banner image

 Is therapy confidential?

 All communications between you and your therapist will be held in strict confidence, unless you provide written permission to release information about your treatment.
 If you participate in marital or family therapy, your therapist will not disclose confidential information about your treatment unless all person(s) who participated in the treatment with you provide their written authorization to release.
-(In addition, your therapist will not disclose information communicated privately to him or her by one family member, to any other family member without written permission.)
+(In addition, your therapist will not disclose information communicated privately by one family member, to any other family member without written permission.)

 There are exceptions to confidentiality.
 For example, therapists are required to report instances of suspected child, dependent adult or elder abuse.
 Therapists may also be required or permitted to break confidentiality when they have determined that a patient presents a serious danger of physical violence to another person or when a patient is dangerous to him or herself.